Highest weight modules with respect to non-standard Gelfand-Tsetlin subalgebras: Action on relation graphs

-The previous theorem describes explicitly the graph $G_{\sigma}$, however, in the next sections will be useful to provide a step by step construction of the graph $G_{\sigma}$ depending on a given presentation of the permutation $\sigma$ as product of simple transpositions.
+The previous theorem describes explicitly the graph $G_{\sigma}$, however, in the upcoming sections, it will be useful to provide a step by step construction of the graph $G_{\sigma}$ depending on a given presentation of the permutation $\sigma$ as product of simple transpositions.